NTT DATA Business Solutions has been recognized as a global Top Employer for 2025 by Top Employers Institute - www.lokmattimes.com

 NTT DATA Business Solutions has been recognized as a global Top Employer for 2025 by Top Employers Institute

-PNN Hyderabad (Telangana) [India], January 20: This year NTT DATA Business Solutions AG was one of only 17 global ...
+Hyderabad (Telangana) [India], January 20: This year NTT DATA Business Solutions AG was one of only 17 global Top ...

 “I am very proud that we have once again been recognized as a Global Top Employer.
 This award underscores our deep commitment to being a people-focused organization,” said Norbert Rotter, CEO of NTT DATA Business Solutions and EVP of NTT DATA, Inc. “As a global company, we rely on the dedication and expertise of our more than 16,000 employees around the world.
 Together, we create innovative solutions for our customers and strengthen our market position.
 A special thanks goes to our HR department, which ensures that our colleagues can fully develop their potential with us and that we attract the best talent to continue our success story.”